base-go/Mamba/README.md

 - **Progressive Enhancement** - Use as much or as little of the modern features as you want
 - **Battle-tested** - Built on proven libraries from the Charm ecosystem

-Named after the black mamba snake - fast, elegant, and powerful! 🐍
+Named after the black mamba snake - fast, elegant, and powerful.

 ## Credits